You are here:

 - A telephone survey of academies not inspected in stage 1

-- A visit to your MAT with discussions with you and your leadership team
+- A visit to your trust with discussions with you and your leadership team

-- On-site visits to some academies in your MAT
+- On-site visits to some academies in your trust

 What Ofsted will look at in its trust visit